The Value of Information in Retrospect: Examples of Value of Information Measures

-with $i$th row/column $h_i$ and entries $h_{ij}$.
-Its diagonal entries $h_{ii}$ are known as the leverage of the $i$th observation and are given by

-We are interested predicting the mean value of $Y_{new} \sim N(X_{new} \beta, \sigma^2)$.
+We are interested in measuring the influence of each observation on predictions for the mean value of a new observation $Y_{new} \sim N(X_{new} \beta, \sigma^2)$.
 In this situation we would like to choose an action $a \in \mathcal{R}^p$ that minimizes $E(X_{new}a - X_{new}\beta)^2$.
-Unfortunately, this would require us to either specify a particular $X_{new}$ or specify a distribution $X_{new}$.
-Choosing a particular $X_{new}$ would be overly restrictive and in general we would rather not specify a particular form for the distribution of the independent variables in a linear regression setting.
+Unfortunately, this would require us to either specify a particular $X_{new}$ or specify a distribution of $X_{new}$.
+Choosing a particular $X_{new}$ would be overly restrictive, and in general, we would rather not specify a particular form for the distribution of the independent variables in a linear regression setting.
 With this in mind, we will assume that $X_{new}$ comes from the empirical distribution of the rows of $X$.
 This suggests using the following loss function: